theforeman/foreman_hooks/README.md

 The gem name is "foreman_hooks".

-RPM users can install the "ruby193-rubygem-foreman_hooks" or "rubygem-foreman_hooks" packages.
+RPM users can install the "tfm-rubygem-foreman_hooks" or "rubygem-foreman_hooks" packages.

 # Usage